the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 * **componentWillMount()** - It is called before the `render()` lifecycle method.
 That's why it could be used to set internal component state, because it will not trigger a second rendering of the component.
 Generally it is recommended to use the `constructor()` to set the initial state.

-* **render()** - The lifecycle method is mandatory and returns the elements as an output of the component.
+* **render()** - This lifecycle method is mandatory and returns the elements as an output of the component.
 The method should be pure and therefore shouldn't modify the component state.
 It gets an input as props and state and returns an element.

 * **componentDidMount()** - It is called only once when the component mounted.
 That's the perfect time to do an asynchronous request to fetch data from an API.
 The fetched data would get stored in the internal component state to display it in the `render()` lifecycle method.